 In addition to its immediate effects on the body, Cocaine is considered one of the most addictive narcotics on the planet.

 Cocaine users claim the high from the drug is so incredibly intense, sometimes the best they've ever felt in their life, that the crash back down to normal operating levels is depressing and cause for serious anxiety until another fix can be achieved.
 The come-down is so harsh that the only thing that can restore a pleasant feeling is more cocaine.
+This is why people often need formal cocaine treatment.

 The more you use cocaine the more tolerant you become.
 This means, that feeling you loved so much from using the drug in the beginning will diminish over time, requiring more and more cocaine to achieve the same euphoric effects.
 That's more drug use, more money spent, and more stress put on your body.
 The cycle of addiction is one that spins wildly out of control for those who get hooked on cocaine’s exciting false promises.
 The wild ride usually doesn’t end well.